MCU Connection Guide

 Verify Firmware Type

-- Based on the firmware you flashed, check for the following key information in the
+- Based on the firmware you flashed, verify the following key information in the

-- Based on the firmware you flashed, check for the following key information in the
+- Based on the firmware you flashed, verify the following key information in the

 Step 3: Search for Device ID